Barksdale AFB hosts 2021 Defenders of Liberty Air & Space Show

-The United States Air Force Air Demonstration Squadron “Thunderbirds'' perform in the 2021 Barksdale Defenders of Liberty Air & Space Show at Barksdale Air Force Base, Louisiana, May 7, 2021.
-As the U.S. Air Force's premier aerial demonstration team, the Thunderbirds showcase the pride and precision of today's Air Force.
+The United States Air Force Air Demonstration Squadron “Thunderbirds” perform in the 2021 Barksdale Defenders of Liberty Air & Space Show at Barksdale Air Force Base, Louisiana, May 7, 2021.
+Serving as the U.S. Air Force's "Ambassadors in Blue", the Thunderbirds showcase the high level of skill, professionalism, teamwork, discipline and dedication inherent in the men and women of the Air Force.
 (U.S. Air Force photo by Senior Airman Jacob B. Wrightsman)

 |Date Taken: